VenkateshMahi/easyshare-consumer/README.md

        let easyshareObject =  new EasyShareBuiler("stage",merchantId,accessToken).addIsDeleted(false).addIsExpendable(true).build();

        new EasyShare(easyshareObject).init(null);
-addExpandable(true) -- enable the edit flow in the view
+addIsExpandable(true) -- enable the edit flow in the view

 addIsDeleted(false)  -- Only fetch active services and classes